hnguyen094/hnguyen094.github.io/resume_source.md

 # Summary
 Software engineer with expertise in using Swift and Unity C# to build well-designed, human-centered experiences with readable and extendable codebases.
 Developed core UX libraries and backend integrations at an MIT Media Lab startup, worked with new immersive technologies at Apple, and improved documentation and processes across all roles.
-Committed to delivering intuitive and robust products to solve problems and improve lives.
+Committed to delivering intuitive and robust products to solve problems and delight users.

-# Work Experience
+# Relevant Work Experience

-## iOS/visionOS Software Engineer, *Self-Employed* <span style="float: right"> Remote | Jun 2023 – Present</span>
+## Independent iOS App Developer, *Self-Employed* <span style="float: right"> Remote | Jun 2023 – Present</span>
+- my ami (unreleased): A modern tamagotchi-like virtual pet, leveraging ML models and XR to personalize and bring it to life
-- Utilized on-device FCN classification models to predict user trends over 10+ feature variables
+  - Utilized on-device FCN classification models to predict user actions over 10+ feature variables
   - Implemented vision ML models (e.g. YOLOv8) and sound classifier with mobile RealityKit for real-time scene/context understanding
+- Extrastellar Worlds (released), Take Dimensions (released), See the Sounds (retired)
-- Published multiple applications on the Vision Pro App Store using the TCA library for easy composition, clear state management with side effects, and straightforward testing
+  - Marketed and published each well-scoped application on the Vision Pro App Store within a few months of conception
+  - Structured codebase using TCA library for easy composition, clear state management with side effects, and action-based testing
+  - Optimized custom-built shaders (RC shadergraphs and Metal) to create full immersive environments for Apple Vision Pro
+- Other (freelance)
+  - Timely delivered updating requirements during a month-long rapid prototyping phase
-- Managed persistent data with SQLite through SwiftData and CloudKit infrastructure with simplified APIs in client-requested prototypes
+  - Managed persistent data with SQLite through SwiftData and CloudKit infrastructure by designing simplified APIs
-- Optimized custom-built shaders (RC shadergraphs and Metal) for Reality Composer environments

 ## VR/AR Software Engineer, *Three Space Lab* <span style="float: right"> Remote | Aug 2020 – Jun 2023</span>
-- Integrated 3+ services (sometimes interop-ing native C++) into PC/standalone OpenXR C# Unity projects (e.g. Google Analytics, Zoom, Discord GameSDK)
+- Integrated 3+ services (sometimes C++ interop) into PC/standalone OpenXR C# Unity projects (e.g. Google Analytics, Zoom)
 - Developed 20+ networked (remote multi-user) 2D and 3D interactive systems/features (e.g. shared painting and teleportation)
 - Built Swagger wrapper client for Unity to manage cloud file sync in VR with integration tests with local versioned file caching
 - Trained 2 new employees with development tooling and procedures in an Agile environment with Jira/Linear and Notion